deprekate/genbank_template/README.md

 will allow you to add more functionality to your own code.

+An example is:

-An example is adding a foo method to the Locus object:
+adding a foo method to the Locus object, by creating a mock locus.py file that imports the genbank.locus and then adds the new foo method
 ```
 from genbank.locus import Locus
 from genbank_template.feature import Feature